scverse/scvi-tools/docs/index.rst

     ^^^^^^^^^^

-    The user guide provides distilled mathematical descriptions of the models implemented in scvi-tools, as well as connects the code to the math.
+    The user guide provides distilled mathematical descriptions of the models implemented in scvi-tools and connects the math with the code.

     +++